PHOENIX-MEDIA/magento2-helm/README.md

 #### Disclaimer
 This guide and the `values_docker.yaml` file are configured for the *magento.local* domain.
 You will need to update a few lines on the said file as shown in [this section](https://github.com/PHOENIX-MEDIA/magento2-helm#updating-values-files)

-## GKE Example
+## GKE example
 The file `values_gke.yaml` will override values inside `values.yaml`.
-It contains all of the necessary values that would need to change to run the Helm chart in a GKE K8S environment.
+It contains all necessary values to deploy the Helm chart in a GKE K8S environment.
-The following steps will give a guide on how to achieve that:

 ### Prerequisites
-- Create a google account (if you do not already have one) and start a free trial on [GKE](https://cloud.google.com/kubernetes-engine).
-It is recommended to use the inbuilt terminal, since it will include all the necessary dependencies like Helm, kubectl, gcloud and so on.
+- Create a Google account.
+You can start a free trial at [GKE](https://cloud.google.com/kubernetes-engine).
+It is recommended to use the built-in terminal since it will include all the necessary dependencies like Helm, kubectl and gcloud.
-- Clone this repository in the machine you decided to use
+- Clone this repository to the machine you decided to use.

 ### Step 1
-Create a new project and make sure it is connected to your billing account [as seen here](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
+Create a new project and make sure it is connected to your billing account [as described here](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 ### Step 2
-Switch the gcloud context to the newly created project
+Switch the gcloud context to the newly created project:

 ```
 gcloud config set project <project-id>
 ```

 ### Step 3
-Enable all necessary api services
+Enable all necessary API services:

 ```
 gcloud services enable container.googleapis.com